-One common problem for the cord cutters is how to integrate XBMC, Netflix, Hulu and other channels.
+One common problem for the cord cutters is how to integrate Kodi, Netflix, Hulu and other channels.

-For Windows users, there are various ways to get premium content channels working through their websites or Windows apps, but if you are using a Linux-based home theater computer such as OpenELEC HTPC or Raspberry Pi, there is no direct way to get Netflix or Hulu working.
+For Windows users, there are various ways to get premium content channels working through their websites or Windows apps, but if you are using a Linux-based home theater computer such as OpenELEC HTPC or Raspberry Pi, there is no direct way to get Netflix working.

 PlayOn runs in the background on your Windows-based PC over your home network.
 It uses standards called UPnP and DLNA to communicate with networked gaming consoles, TVs, mobile phones and computers working both as an internet browser to access online media and as a UPnP media server to serve videos to UPnP compliant devices.

 I am currently using PlayOn with Kodi on three different devices, an OpenELEC based HTPC, Raspberry Pi and a Windows 10 based HTPC.
 I have been very satisfied with this software and thus recommend it to all My Media Experience readers.